reloadedd/PythonProjects/Scripts/caesar_cipher/README.md

 # Caesar's Cipher Decryption Tool for CTFs (mostly)
 ## Description
 This tool is meant to be used for CTF competitions (where else could you find Caesar's Cipher?), but don't listen to me, use it where you want!
-I made it to be flexible enough, depending on your situation.
+I've tried to make it flexible enough and easy to work with.

 ## Requirements
 - *Colorama*